yakuter/gossl/README.md

 4. Add verification of a CA and http endpoint
 5. Add test for utils package
 6. Add test for help package
-7. Add test for ssh-upload
+7. Add test for ssh-copy